redakker/blecker/README.md

 There are two ways to update your board:
 * build and upload a new code like the first time (Upload to ESP32)
 * use web OTA.
 Web administration interface offers you an update mechanism.
 You can update your board with a new .bin update file.
 Browse the update file from your PC and press the upload button.
 Some minutes later the new firmware will run on your ESP32.

+## For developers
+HTML code in /html folder is built to the source code.
+It is done by PlatformIO build mechanism. (pre_build.py, pre_build_web.py)
+Python removes the trailing spaces and compile into a PROGMEM variable.
+To live edit the web UI make a symlink from /html to your webserver folder.
+If you modify the code then refresh your browser by F5.
+You should not change the HTML code in a webcontent.h file.